 You can spread both viruses to others without being aware you are infected.
 It’s important to follow recommendations to stop the spread, like mask-wearing, social distancing and hand hygiene.

 Similarities: The actions we take to prevent the flu work against COVID-19 as well.
-These include frequent hand-washing, social distancing, disinfecting surfaces, and covering coughs and sneezes with a tissue or sleeve.
+These include frequent hand hygiene, mask-wearing, social distancing, disinfecting surfaces, and covering coughs and sneezes with a tissue or sleeve.